parshwa1999/NTP-Microprocessor/README.md

 *Note:- All the modules contain clock (clk) and reset as inputs.*

 * ## How to Use
-  * After downloading this repository just run NTP-Microprocessor.xise file.
+  * After downloading this repository just open NTP-Microprocessor.xise file in Xilinx-ISE.
   * Go to Simulation from the menu shown on top left corner and run Microprocessortb.v file to check simulation results.
-  * Or Else upload .bit file on Artix FPGA
+  * Or Else upload .bit file on Artix-7 FPGA

 * In order to write your own assembly code in Assembly_Program.COE in memory_initialization_vector in Hexadecimal format.
 * Regenrate Program Memory's IP Core (ROM) and select Assembly_Program.COE while initializing it.